swimmingly/yodrew.github.io/_pages/air.md

 ![photo: helix vent, complete](/img/photo/helix-vent-complete.jpg)

 This photo is of the old helix vent.
-The new one is shorter, narrower, thicker, but otherwise the same.
+The new one is shorter, narrower, thicker.
+At the edge opening, the cardboard has a lip and the core has flaps.

 [![plan: helix vent, assembly](/img/plan/image/helix-vent-assembly.png)](/img/plan/helix-vent-assembly.pdf)
 [![plan: helix vent, channels](/img/plan/image/helix-vent-channels.png)](/img/plan/helix-vent-channels.pdf)